jayjagtap/Autofill-Buddy/CODE_OF_CONDUCT.md

 * Showing empathy towards other community members
 * Be friendly and patient.

+## Be respectful
+In particular, respect differences of opinion.

+## Be charitable
+Interpret the arguments of others in good faith, do not seek to disagree.
+When we do disagree, try to understand why.

-Examples of unacceptable behavior by participants include:
+## Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances